 The cluster bar chart is often the first chart type to try when showing financial data from a Profit and Loss statement.
 This chart type allows you to see the relationship between revenue and cost items for a year, but, it is difficult to compare the trends over time.

 We turned this chart into a stacked bar chart with a net line and CAGR column to solve this problem.
 In this chart, you can see the relationship between the revenue, cost and net income in a specific year, but you can also easily see the trend.
 The CAGR column allows you to highlight which P&L line items are growing the fastest.
+This P&L trend chart is one of the featured charts in 10 Finance Charts, a guide to presenting financial insights.

 Here's how we did it.